Skip to main content

 A complete walkthrough of the insurance claims process from filing your first notice of loss through settlement or dispute resolution.

-The Insurer's Duty to Investigate: When a Sloppy Investigation Becomes Bad Faith
+The Insurer's Duty to Investigate: Sloppy = Bad Faith

-California insurers have a legal duty to thoroughly and fairly investigate every claim.
-When they don't, it can constitute bad faith — even if the claim might not have been covered.
+California insurers must thoroughly and fairly investigate every claim.
+Failing that duty can constitute bad faith, even if the claim was not covered.

-The Lender’s Loss Payable Endorsement: Why the Mortgage Company’s Name Is on Your Insurance Check
+The Lender's Loss Payable Endorsement on Your Claim Check

-The lender’s loss payable endorsement gives your mortgage company powerful rights over your insurance claim proceeds.
-Understanding what those rights are — and what they are not — is the first step to getting your money.
+The lender's loss payable endorsement gives your mortgage company powerful rights over claim proceeds.
+Understanding what they are is the first step.

 The Managed Repair Program from the Inside: How DRP Scoring Works